RightToAskOrg/AccountsAndDMs/UserAccounts_WP1A.md

 Currently this is not a problem because of the single device architecture However, once multiple devices are supported it will be necessary to synchronise such data on start-up, since it could have been changed by another device.

 VT: The way it's implemented at the moment is that existing data is stored locally and change requests are signed.
 Agree this may be a computational burden.

+AC: The signed versions are needed for many API calls so that it can be put on the bulletin board.
+Possibly everthing that is signed at the moment.
+This is likely to change in the moderate future, but the gains from sessions seem small in the near future so I don't think this is as high a priority as most of the other things.

 One option for establishing sessions would be to use Mutual Authentication of the TLS connection.
 The server could act as an internal Certificate Authority that signed certificate requests from the client.
 As such, when a user registers and generates their key pair they also generate a certificate signing request which is signed to create a certificate including their UID and their device_id.